Squares Queensferry Crossing (1)

 Uncontrolled drones can damage our infrastructure assets and distract drivers.
 They can also disrupt other safety-critical air traffic and ground-based activities.

-If you operate drones on behalf of National Highways, you should fly them in accordance with GG 954 – Drones Operations, our DMRB Drones Standard.
+If you intend to fly drones in the vicinity of trunk roads, including the Queensferry Crossing and Forth Road Bridge, you should fly them in accordance with GG 954 – Drones Operations, our DMRB Drones Standard.

 In addition, no drone is permitted to fly above a live carriageway or bridge without express permission from Transport Scotland.